Home

 Mohegan Bluffs overlook the southern coast of Block Island, and on a clear day you can see Montauk, NY on Long Island, about 18 miles away.

 The cliff’s tower 200 feet above the shoreline and offer stunning views of the landscape and the Southeast Light.
-A steep set of wooden steeps leads down to the beach below.
+A steep set of wooden steps leads down to the beach below.

 The Bluffs were named for a battle between the local Manisses Indians and a marauding band of Mohegans, who were repressed at the base of the cliffs.